-Nigeria Replaces India as the Country With the Most Extreme Poverty
+Nigeria Tops India as the Country With the Most Extreme Poverty

 Every minute, 44 Indians rise above the extreme poverty line as six Nigerians fall below it.